ba-dresden/ba-latex-template/docs/usage/simple.md

 - `signature` should be a path to an image of your signature
 - `location` should be the location of your company
 - `type` defines the type of the paper and influences the title page if set to `thesis`, `study` or `report`.
 Setting the `type` parameter is optional.
+- `assignment` should point to a PDF file containing the assignment to write a thesis.
+It will include the first page of the given PDF file at the apropiate place.
+Setting the `assignment` parameter is optional.
+- `blocknotice` defines whether a blocknotice should be included or not if set to `false`.
+One will be included per default.
+Setting the `blocknotice` parameter is optional.

 To add an abstract to the paper define a macro called `\basimpleabstract` which replacement text is the abtract's content.
 The following should do it (the `\addcontentsline` is optional):
 ```latex